 Antivirus software is intended to protect users and their data, but the built-in windows antivirus runs with high privileges and it can be a threat in the event of an attack on potential security vulnerabilities, specifically its antivirus engine.

 Running it with higher privileges is required to scan and inspect the computer data for malicious code.
-Altough this attack is not common, it's quite possible that hackers might start using this attack in the future.
+Although this attack is not common, it's quite possible that hackers might start using this attack in the future.
 And no other antivirus is ready yet for this kind of threat, except for the Microsoft Defender Antivirus.

 By running it in sandbox, it eliminates the risk of many attacks, and can operate securely without affecting performance or usability.